collinjennings/assignment11/README.md

-# Assignment 10 - FastAPI Calculator with Secure User Model, Pydantic Validation, Database Testing, and Docker Deployment
+# Assignment 11 - FastAPI Calculator Application with Calculation Model and Factory Pattern

 This repository is a dockerized web calculator application, which uses SQLAlchemy and Pydantic to validate new users and add them to a Postgres database.
 The application also includes comprehensive testing for the calculator operations as well as for managing and validating the addition of new users to the database.